Do What Matters.

 Most methods ask you to do more.

-Eightly helps you choose less — with intent.
+Eightly helps you choose less — and mean it.

 You don’t need a perfect day.